Legitimation League

-The Legitimation League was an English advocacy organisation in the 1890s, which campaigned for the legitimation of illegitimate children and free love.
+The Legitimation League was a British advocacy organisation founded in Leeds in 1893.
+It campaigned for the legitimation of illegitimate children and was later associated with free love and sexual reform.
+Its journal, The Adult, was published from 1897 to 1899.

 History

 Founding and early years

-The association was founded in Leeds, in 1893, by a group of individualist anarchists, who were close to Benjamin Tucker and his magazine Liberty.
-Founding members included John Badcock, Joseph Hiam Levy, Greevz Fisher, Wordsworth Donisthorpe, as well as Gladys and Oswald Dawson.
-Prominent advocates for the organisation included the poet and socialist Edward Carpenter and the sexologist and social reformer Havelock Ellis.
+The association was founded in Leeds in 1893 by a group of individualist anarchists associated with Benjamin Tucker and his magazine Liberty.
+Founding members included John Badcock, Joseph Hiam Levy, Greevz Fisher, Wordsworth Donisthorpe, Gladys Dawson, and Oswald Dawson.
+Advocates associated with the organisation included the poet and socialist Edward Carpenter and the sexologist and social reformer Havelock Ellis.

-In 1897, the League moved its headquarters to London, where its meetings commanded larger audiences.
-In the same year, the anarchist and women's rights activist Lillian Harman became President of the League.
-Originally, the League's main focus was the legitimacy and equality of children from non-church or state-sanctioned connections, now sexual liberation became the main goal.
-At this time Donisthorpe (President since 1893) and Fisher (Vice President) left the association.
+In 1897, the League moved its headquarters to London, where its meetings drew larger audiences.
+In the same year, the anarchist and women's rights activist Lillian Harman became president of the League.
+Karen Hunt writes that the League's original focus was the legitimacy and equality of children born outside church- or state-sanctioned unions, but that sexual liberation later became its main aim.
+At this time, Donisthorpe, who had served as president since 1893, and Fisher, who had served as vice-president, left the association.

 The Adult

-The League's journal, The Adult was published from 1897 to 1899, with the subtitles "A Journal for the Advancement of Freedom in Sexual Relationships" and "A Crusade Against Sex-Enslavement".
-Lillian Harman wrote multiple articles for the journal.
-It was originally edited by League's secretary George Bedborough, whose wife Louie was treasurer, before his arrest in 1898 for selling a copy of Havelock Ellis' Studies in the Psychology of Sex Vol. 2.
-The League as a suspected anarchist organisation, had been under surveillance by Scotland Yard who used Bedborough's arrest as an opportunity to successfully destroy the League.
-After pleading guilty to the charge of obscenity, Bedborough agreed to no longer be associated with the League.
-Henry Seymour replaced Bedborough as editor until its last issue in March 1899.
+The League's journal, The Adult, was published from 1897 to 1899, with the subtitles "A Journal for the Advancement of Freedom in Sexual Relationships" and "A Crusade Against Sex-Enslavement".
+Harman wrote several articles for the journal.
+It was originally edited by the League's secretary George Bedborough, whose wife Louie was treasurer, before his arrest in 1898 for selling a copy of Havelock Ellis's Studies in the Psychology of Sex Vol. 2.

+According to Hunt, the League had been under surveillance by Scotland Yard as a suspected anarchist organisation, and Bedborough's arrest was used against it.
+After pleading guilty to an obscenity charge, Bedborough agreed not to remain associated with the League.
+Henry Seymour replaced Bedborough as editor until the journal's last issue in March 1899.